This post is part of my Ray Bradbury Challenge. Click here to learn more!

 “Merry!”
 Megan kicked the empty Dewar’s bottle with her bare foot and cursed.
 Shoving her feet into her sneakers, she grabbed her jacket off the back of the couch and dashed through the glass doors, jumping from the porch and bolting across the meadow.

-Trees whipped by, branches slashing her face, as she pursued the ghostly shape of her sister, always just ahead, always obscured by lanky trunks or offending bushes.
-When she reached the next clearing, she skidded to a stop, windmilling her arms to keep from falling on her face.
+Trees whipped by.
+Branches slashed her face as she pursued the ghostly visage, always just ahead, always obscured by lanky trunks or offending bushes.
+When Meg reached the next clearing, she skidded to a stop, windmilling her arms to keep from falling on her face.

 “Come.
 You must see.”
 Meredith stood at the entrance to the caves.

 “Everyone thinks you’re dead!”